Duality theorems for \'etale gerbes on orbifolds: Introduction

 We view this theorem as the realization of {\bf ($\star$)} at the level of Chen-Ruan orbifold cohomology rings.
-The isomorphism in this theorem is also compatible with (twisted) orbifold Poincar\'e pairings.
+The isomorphism (\ref{eqn:coh_ring_isom}) is also compatible with (twisted) orbifold Poincar\'e pairings.
 See Corollary \ref{cor:poin-pairing}.

-The proof of this theorem, given in Sections \ref{subsec:cohom-gerbe}-\ref{subsec:pairing}, amounts to showing that the additive isomorphism $H^{\bullet-\text{age}}(I\Y, \complex)\cong H^{\bullet-\text{age}}(I\widehat{\Y},\frakc, \complex)$, obtained in Theorem \ref{Intro:thm:hochschild}, is in fact a ring isomorphism.
+The proof of this theorem, given in Sec. \ref{subsec:cohom-gerbe}-\ref{subsec:pairing}, amounts to showing that the additive isomorphism $H^{\bullet-2\text{age}}(I\Y, \complex)\cong H^{\bullet-2\text{age}}(I\widehat{\Y},\frakc, \complex),$ obtained in Theorem \ref{Intro:thm:hochschild}, is in fact a ring isomorphism.
 The Morita equivalence bimodule in the proof of Theorem \ref{Intro:thm:global-mackey} gives an explicit formula of this isomorphism.
-To prove that the isomorphism in Theorem \ref{Intro:thm:hochschild} preserves the ring structure, we need to compare the structure constants of the orbifold cup products.
+To prove that this isomorphism preserves the ring structure, we need to compare the structure constants of the orbifold cup products.
 We first establish, in Proposition \ref{prop:obstruction}, a comparison result between the obstruction bundles $Ob_\Y, Ob_{\widehat{\Y}}$, and the obstruction bundle, $Ob_\B$, of the base $\B$.
 This reduces the question to comparing certain cohomology classes on the $2$-multi-sector $\B_{(2)}$ of $\B$.
 See (\ref{3pt_inv_3}).
-The proof of (\ref{3pt_inv_3}), given in Section \ref{subsec:pairing}, is achieved by carefully examining the isomorphism in Theorem \ref{Intro:thm:hochschild} via representation theory of finite groups.
+We prove (\ref{3pt_inv_3}) in Sec. \ref{subsec:pairing} by carefully examining the isomorphism in Theorem \ref{Intro:thm:hochschild} via representation theory of finite groups.